nevadoya/rockylinux-kickstart-script/README.md

-Donwload .iso image x86_64, and create your kickstart file in this case rockylinux.cfg (look kickstart-rocky9.md), after use virt-install as you can see virt-install.md
+Donwload .iso image x86_64, and create your kickstart file in this case rockylinux.cfg (look kickstart-rocky9.md), after use virt-install as you can see virt-install.md, don't worry, you can run this as root user and files is not necessary to change permissions inside /va/lib/libvirt/images